Akash-S-010/LockMySeat_movie_ticket_booking/README.md

 ## ✨ Key Features

 ### 🎥 User-Side Features
+- **User Authentication**: User can signup with otp verification, login, forgotpassword and Reset password.
+- **Profile Management**: User can edit their personal details.
-- **Show Selection**: Browse and filter movies with real-time show schedules.
+- **Show Selection**: filtered shows based on dates with real-time show schedules.
 - **Seat Selection**: Interactive interface to pick your seats with live availability updates.
-- **Booking Details**: View and manage your bookings with confirmation and e-ticket generation.
+- **Booking Details**: View and manage your bookings and get details on mail also.
 - **Payment Integration**: Secure transactions using Razorpay for a hassle-free checkout.
 - **Movie Reviews**: Rate and read reviews for booked movies to share your cinema experience.